InsiteSoftware/commerce-csharp-sdk/README.md

-# Optimizely API SDK
+# Optimizely B2C Commerce API SDK

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

+## About the SDK
+Optimizely B2B Commerce API SDK is a .NET based Nuget package that provides a C# API wrapper for to the B2B Commerce API.
+This allows developers to interact with the B2C platform API through an object-oriented interface, rather than making direct HTTP calls to the API.
+In addition to ease of use, the API SDK package abstracts the API so that updates to the underlying API should not break solutions built off of the SDK.

+Employing this API SDK enables developers to pull data out of the B2B Commerce system into any C# based application that needs to interact with the B2B Commerce Cloud platform.
+This enables rapid development of application such as mobile apps built with the Xamarin-based B2B Commerce Mobile App SDK and cross-product integrations, such as B2B-Content Cloud CMS integration.

+This package contains all of the endpoints provided by Optimizely Commerce API.
+A comprehensive list of services can be found in the swagger API documentation [here](https://mobiledev.insitesandbox.com/swagger/ui/index).

 ## Installation

-Add the `<nuget package name>` to your projects.
+The API SDK is delivered as a Nuget package that can be imported by adding the `<nuget package name>` to your projects.

-This package contains all of the endpoints provided by Optimizely Commerce API.
-A comprehensive list of services can be found in the swagger document [here](https://mobiledev.insitesandbox.com/swagger/ui/index).

-Before you begin using this API, there are a few setup steps that need to be taken care of:
+Before using the API SDK, you will need to perform a few setup steps:

 1. Configure the project.
 2. Implement additional services.
 3. Inject the API Service provider into your class.
-(How to use)

 ## 1. Configure the project
-To begin, the API SDK needs to know the host url, client secret, and client ID.
-There is also an option to enabled/disable caching that needs to be configured.
-You can achieve this several different ways.
-We provide a IServiceCollection extension method that handles registering all of the needed services, as well as configures the project for you.
-The other option is to override our `ClientService` class's `CreateClient()` method.
+Before it can communicate with the B2B Commerce API, the API SDK needs to know the host url, client secret, and client ID of your B2B instance.
+You also need to enable/disable caching via the package configuration.

+You can configure the package several ways.
+We provide an `IServiceCollection` extension that registers all of the needed services, as well as configuring the project for you.
+Another option is to override our `ClientService` class's `CreateClient()` manually with your own custom code.

 ##### IServiceCollection extension
-The IServiceCollection extention method registers all the necessary services to your IoC Container, as well as assigns the host, client id and client secret, and can toggle caching on or off.
-To do this, you'll need to use the provided [ServiceCollectionExtension](https://github.com/InsiteSoftware/commerce-csharp-sdk/blob/develop/CommerceApiSDK/Extensions/ServiceCollectionExtensions.cs)'s extension method `AddComerceSdk(string Host, string ClientID, string ClientSecret, bool IsCachingEnabled)`.
+The `IServiceCollection` extension method registers all the necessary services to your IoC Container, as well as assigning the host, client id and client secret, and can toggle caching on or off.
+To configure the SDK this way, call the provided [ServiceCollectionExtension](https://github.com/InsiteSoftware/commerce-csharp-sdk/blob/develop/CommerceApiSDK/Extensions/ServiceCollectionExtensions.cs)'s extension method, `AddComerceSdk(string Host, string ClientID, string ClientSecret, bool IsCachingEnabled)`.

 ```sh
 yourServiceCollection.AddCommerceSdk("yourHost.url", "yourClientID", "yourClientSecret",  enableCaching)
 ```
+Substitute the following variables with the appropriate values for your context:
 - `host`: The domain url.
 - `clientID`: Your ID
 - `clientSecret`: Your Access Token
-- `isCachingEnabled`: A boolean used to determine if the SDK should load a cached version if service returned an empty response.
+- `isCachingEnabled`: A boolean used to determine if the SDK should load a cached version if the service returns an empty response.

-Additionally, you will also need to register the services you implement ([required services](#implement-additional-services)) to your IoC Container.
+You will also need to register the services you implement ([required services](#implement-additional-services)) to your IoC Container:

 ```sh
 yourServiceCollection.AddSingleton<ICommerceAPIServiceProvider, YourAPIServiceProviderImp();
 yourServiceCollection.AddSingleton<ILocalStorageService, YourLocalStorageImp>();